Skip to content

 Active Recovery for Cyclists: Does Easy Spinning Actually Work?

 Easy spin or feet up?
-The active recovery debate has a clear answer — and it's more nuanced than most coaches admit.
+The active recovery debate has a clear answer — and it has more shape to it than most coaches admit.

 Recovery10 min read